 Debt is a fact of life.
 Some people have a small amount of debt; some people have a large amount.
 When getting a divorce, parties not only have to separate their assets, but they have to divide the debts.
 It may seem simple – whoever incurred the debt, gets to take it.
 However, there are nuances when determining who is responsible for certain debts, and maybe even some interest on those debts.
 Generally, when a debt is incurred during marriage it is a community property.
 Therefore, both parties will be responsible for the debt.
 However, having an experience family law attorney will help you determine if a certain debt is an exception to the general rule.
 For instance, who is responsible for student loan debt?
 Student loan debt is considered the separate property of the spouse who used it.
 However, an argument can be made that if a student loan debt was incurred during marriage and “benefited the community”, it may be considered a community property debt.
 Another concern to be aware of when dealing with debts is if there are credits for payments made on certain debts.
 What if you married someone, who came into the marriage with $100,000 in debt and during marriage, the community paid off the $100,000 in debt?
 Should the spouse who assisted in paying the debt be reimbursed?
 Issues like these can be addresses by our experienced family attorneys, and we urge you to contact us now.

 The attorneys at the Law Office of Taylor B. Warner, APLC have handled simple property division actions to complex transactions.
-Call the Law Offices of Taylor B. Warner now at 909-466-5575 to schedule a free, no obligation consultation regarding your matter.
+Call the Law Offices of Taylor B. Warner now at 909-466-5575 to schedule a consultation regarding your matter.
 We help clients throughout the Inland Empire facing a wide variety of family legal matters and can provide you with information and facts while discussing your options and potential strategy based on your circumstances and unique situation.